msteenhagen/opera-ficta/fictionalworks.md

 There is something puzzling about such a play, as a fictional work.
 Any play can be performed.
 And in the story it is performed.
 We read how Briony rehearses its lines with her bored cousins,  and how, a few pages later, the household prepares itself for the first performance of the piece.
 It seems uncontroversial that works written or composed in a fiction can also be performed in that fiction (as it turns out, the first performance in the story is only more than half a century later, close to the end).
 We are very familiar with stories that tell us of the execution or performance of merely fictional works, and there does not seem anything strange about this [see also @hayaki2009aa, who focuses on fictions in fictions, and investigates their nested structure using iterative fiction operators].
 Yet it seems equally clear that Briony's play can just as well be presented to an audience outside McEwan's story.
 And here I do not mean to an audience in _another_ story, as when a fictional entity that originates in one corpus makes a _cameo_, as it were, in another fictional work.
 I mean that the play could just as well be performed by actual people, to an actual audience, on an actual stage.
 If some of us got together and tried, I don't see why we couldn't try performing _The Trials of Arabella_, the play Briony wrote, right now in this very room.

 On the face of it the play Bethany wrote is not a real play.
 Just as Sherlock Holmes is not a real detective or the Bogeyperson is not a real monster, Briony's play does not seem to be a creature of the actual world.
 Yet if we saw people on a stage trying to perform _The Trials_, giving voice to its lines and expression and life to its characters, wouldn't we be willing to say they were performing a play?
 Wouldn't we be willing to say that it was _The Trials_ they were performing?
 And wouldn't we be happy to attribute that play to Briony?
-If so, it seems, Briony's play would also not seem fictional to us, as it would be performed right before our eyes. he puzzle is that we have just as much reason to deny that the play performed on the stage is fictional as we have reason to deny that it is real.
+If so, it seems, Briony's play would seem to be a fictional particular that has entered the actual world.
+A fictional thing would be performed right before our eyes.

+The example just introduced threatens the idea that the actual world and fictional worlds are 'encapsulated' or 'insulated'.
+When we tell children that something is 'only a story', we build our words of comfort on the assumption that, as we could put it, what happens in the fiction stays in the fiction.
+The encapsulation thesis may be comforting in light of stories about monsters.
+It seems to be in addition the reason why a possible-world model of fiction are so popular.
+Both fictions as conceived and possible worlds are encapsulated.
+There is no interaction between fictional worlds and the actual world _and_ there is no transfer of fictional entities into the real world.

-I think this possibility has philosophical ramifications.
+I think this possibility has not received enough (if any) philosophical attention.
 In what follows I want to defend a conclusion.
 I first propose an explanation of this phenomenon.
 The explanation I want to propose points to the _abstract_ character of the works in question: all of them are _types_, artefacts created by people that allow, because of the kind of thing they are, for multiple instantiation.
 My point I hope will make good sense, and is not far fetched at all.
 I want to bring out is that the predicate 'fictional' or 'real' and the qualification 'in the fiction' or 'in the real world' do not apply at the level of types (this is very tentative and needs revision).

-## Authorship in fiction
+## Either we can't perform Briony's play, or Encapsulation is false

+But then it seems that the example just introduced presents us with a dilemma.
+The fact that we can perform Briony's play example entails, it seems, that a fictional entity can transfer into the actual world.
+This violates the 'encapsulation'.
+Suddenly, something that happened in the fiction (i.e. a certain play) does not stay in the fiction, but bleeds into our own lives.

+Let me say more precisely why this example undermines the encapsulation thesis.
+First of all, the insulation is about particulars, not universals.
+With universals I mean those things that abide only to the criteria of resemblance for their identity.
+It will be clear that there is no reason to think that a fictional entity and a real entity cannot instantiate the same universal, but then on the other hand it is not clear how a universal could be generated within a fiction (many think universals are timeless).

+What matters is that we're dealing with transfer of particulars, entities that are essentially historical.
+Incapsulation needs to be understood quite specifically: a particulars of a kind that finds its origin in a a fiction cannot exist as a particular of that kind in the actual world.
+(This is phrased this way to avoid a clash with those that take fictional entities to be actually existing abstracta.
+If Sherlock Holmes is an abstract entity, then he still isn't _actually_ a particular detective.)

+Now some may want to allow that what goes on in the actual world can affect proceedings in a fiction, in that fictions may incorporate actual things; but even these people agree it seems that the converse does not hold.
+So either encapsulation/insulation goes, or the example is not a genuine case of transfer.
+Either we can't perform Briony's play, or Encapsulation is false

+## Against an argument against transfer: we can perform Briony's play

+It could be thought that at best we can make things that resemble the fictional entity.
+We cannot make the fictional entity.

+This would show that one of the horns of the dilemma is not problematic at all.
+Indeed, the example shows no transfer.
+No transfer, only resemblance.

+This rests on a mistake.

+Let me briefly list the relevant assumptions that are in play here.

+1. _The Trials_ does not exist
+2. _The Trials_ is a play
+2. Plays are repeatable particulars
+3. We (can) perform _The Trials_
+4. If one performs a play, then the play actually exists

+Perhaps buildings don't allow for transfer.
+Or perhaps, of repeatable particulars, prints do not.
+But plays or theatre are, I will assume, repeatable particulars.
+They are 'created types'.
+More specifically, they are created types for which notation secures authenticity.
+This is a point Nelson Goodman has brought out a while ago: that because of their entanglement with notation, and their being 'allographic', here we have particulars that do allow for transfer.

+Another response.
 At first gloss, some may think this is all due to a confusion about authorship.
 According to the fiction, Briony wrote _The Trials_, but in the actual world its author was McEwan.
 And so, if we were to perform _The Trials_ we would be performing a play actually written by an actual author in the actual world.
 And surely there's nothing puzzling about that---the initial paradox dissipates.

 It is common to adopt approach claims about fictions and claims in fictions with a specific object language operator ($\oint$), roughly capturing the interjection 'according to the story,...' or 'in the fiction,...'.
 (Note, 'the story' here is quite flexible: it can mean a specific work, a specific corpus of works, or even fiction in general [cf. @sainsbury2005aa, p.
 203].)
 This allows us to represent more precisely how the present suggestion purports to resolve the puzzle.